STUCK IN THE HALLWAY

 Ideas from a sermon about being stuck in the hallway of life.

-The reason people get mentally stuck in hallways is because only 5% of our emotional decision making takes place in our conscious level of thinking while 95% of our actions happen at the subconscious processing level.
-We get stuck not knowing how we got there.
+People get mentally stuck in hallways because only 5% of our emotional decision-making occurs in our conscious level of thinking, while 95% of our actions happen at the subconscious processing level.
+We get stuck, not knowing how we got there.
 Hallways are temporary, designed to get you from one room to the other.
-They are not places to reside for extended periods of time.
+They are not places to reside for extended periods.

 Hallways are excellent metaphors for daily life.
 Everyone ends up in a hallway at some point while looking to find a new and better place.
-But it can be frightening to open a new door.
+But it can be very not comforting to open a new door.
 There are times when it might feel easier to go back through the same door.
-Others wait in the hallway, afraid to try the new door or to go back through the old one.
+Others wait in the hallway, afraid to try the new door or go back through the old one.

 The sermon titled Hell In The Hallway is a brutally graphic description of the negatives that come from being stuck in a hallway through the imaginations of our minds.